mmzsource/tankbattle/README.md

 ## CURL for testing

-Some REST calls I use for testing the server:
+Some REST calls I use for e2e testing of the server:

 ``` bash
 curl -i -X GET  http://localhost:3000/world     -H 'Accept: application/edn'